Love Island breaks ITV2 record

 It's more than double the audience for last year's launch show.
 The premiere was the highest-rating programme at 9pm, across all channels.

+The show was on from 9pm to 10.35pm.
+In the same timeslot as the start of the show on BBC One was Suffragettes with Lucy Worsley, which got an average audience of 1.73 million.

+ITV had 2.32 million with The Queen's Coronation in Colour, while 24 Hours in Police Custody on Channel 4 had the third-highest audience with 2.23 million.

-It had a 16.4% audience share and peaked at 3.4 million viewers.
+Love Island had a 16.4% audience share and peaked at 3.4 million viewers.
 The total number of viewers is also likely to rise when catch up services are included.

 - Meet the new contestants